ipld/ipld/data-structures/filecoin/chain.md

 # the height of a block in the chain.
 Should fit in an Int64
 type ChainEpoch int

+# the ChainEpoch as bytes, where the integer is converted to its string form and
+# the string's bytes are used
+type ChainEpochBytes bytes

 type TokenAmount BigInt

 type PaddedPieceSize int